11 Days in Chūgoku & Kyushu – Day 01 – Fukuoka – Ohori Park

-The park is a public and city park, so there’s no admission charge to speak of.
-The park itself is dominated by a large pond, with a walkway that runs through through the middle of the pond and interconnects three mini-islands: Willow, Pine, and Sweet Flag.
-The walk is quite pleasant, very well-shaded, with plenty of benches for you to stop and soak in the peaceful serenity.
+The park is a public city park, so there’s no admission charge to speak of.
+The park itself is dominated by a large pond, with a walkway that runs through the middle of the pond and interconnects three mini-islands: Willow, Pine, and Sweet Flag.
+The walk is quite pleasant, very well shaded, with plenty of benches for you to stop and soak in the peaceful serenity.
 The park on this Sunday morning had a fair share of visitors, including young couples, families with young children, and a lot of joggers.
-Though as the park is fairly large, there’s plenty of space for everyone; at no point did the park feel congested at all.
-This also isn’t a tourist spot, so the park is spared off the busloads of noisy tourists.
+Though as the park is fairly large, there’s plenty of space for everyone; at no point did the park feel congested.
+This also isn’t a major tourist spot, so the park is spared the busloads of noisy tourists.

 Adjacent to Ohori Park is the Japanese Garden that I’ll write about next.

-Summary: easy to get to, and you can spend an hour or two for a leisurely walk.
+Summary: Easy to get to, and you can spend an hour or two enjoying a leisurely walk.
 No admission charge.

-Directions: pretty straightforward: take a train at the Kuko Line from Hakata Station to Ohorikuen Station.
+Directions: Pretty straightforward — take a train on the Kuko Line from Hakata Station to Ohorikoen Station.
 The ride costs ¥260/SGD3.30 and takes just under 10 minutes.

 Next post on the lovely Japanese Garden @ Ohori Park!